supercaracal/aws-sqs-worker-job-controller/README.md

 ![](https://github.com/supercaracal/aws-sqs-worker-job-controller/workflows/Docker/badge.svg)

 This is a custom controller for Kubernetes.
-The controller aims at handling a custom resource as a worker job for queueing.
+The controller aims at handling worker jobs for queueing.
-A worker job is invoked by the controller with a message of the queue as args when successful dequeuing.
+A worker job is invoked by the controller with a message of the queue as args when successful dequeue.
-The custom resource owns `Job` resource.
+Worker jobs are declared by [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
+The custom resources own `Job` resources.

 ```
 Pod <- Job <- AwsSqsWorkerJob